Your Bitcoin Questions Answered

 What can you buy with Bitcoin?

 Because of the built-in pseudonymity, bitcoins are often used for illicit activity.
 However, many legitimate businesses, ranging from hotels to electronic stores, accept bitcoins.
-Here is a partial list of companies that accept Bitcoin as payment as of February 2018:
+Here are some of the best-known companies that accept Bitcoin as payment as of July 2019 (a more comprehensive list can be found here):

 - Dish Network